mkrauser/openbao-plugin-secrets-nebula/README.md

-# vault-plugin-secrets-nebula[WIP]
+# openbao-plugin-secrets-nebula[WIP]
-Hashicorp Vault Secrets backend plugin for creating a Slack Nebula CA and node certificates.
+Openbao Secrets Engine plugin for creating a Slack Nebula CA and node certificates.
 This is a work in progress.